Overturning Adverse Bankruptcy Decisions: Bankruptcy Appellate Rules, Flexible Finality, Mootness and Jurisdiction

 Recording of a 90-minute CLE video webinar with Q&A

-This CLE webinar will guide counsel through the unique challenges and procedural complexities of bankruptcy appeals, including the specialized issues of finality, mootness, and jurisdiction.
+This CLE course will guide counsel through the unique challenges and procedural complexities of bankruptcy appeals, including the specialized issues of finality, mootness, and jurisdiction.
 The program will help lawyers avoid several minefields crowded with terminal explosive devices that can change entities and people in considerable ways.

 - Applicable rules